Best Neo Financial Credit Cards in Canada for 2026

 Cons:

-Best secured Neo card
+Best secured Neo card: Neo Secured Mastercard

-For those struggling with less-than-stellar credit, or anyone who's nervous as they start on their credit card journey, the Neo Secured Credit is a reliable, safe, and valuable option.
+For those struggling with less-than-stellar credit, or anyone who's nervous as they start on their credit card journey, the Neo Secured Mastercard is a reliable, safe, and valuable option.
 You can earn cash back on your spending, and the highly rated Neo app can be a huge help for budgeting and tracking purposes.

 Pros:

-- Up to 5% cash back with Neo retail partners
+- Up to 5% cash back on purchases

-- Guaranteed approval as a secured credit card
+- Guaranteed approval

 Cons:

-- No insurance included
+- No insurance

-Best Neo travel card
+Best Neo travel card: Cathay World Elite Mastercard

 - 4 miles per $1 spent on Cathay Pacific flights